Counter-Strike Major Championships: Stickers

 Stickers are virtual items in the game which players can buy or get from sticker capsules.
 The stickers can then be applied to in-game gun skins.
 Valve has released a sticker design for each team attending a Major since Katowice 2014, and a sticker for each professional player's signature since Cologne 2015.
-These two types of stickers come in four qualities: paper, glitter, holo, foil, and gold.
+These two types of stickers come in a variety of styles: paper, glitter, holographic, foil, and gold.
 With each sticker purchase, half of the proceeds go to the player or team and half go to Valve.